 Safety & Standards

-Match your site’s PPE: verify ASTM F2413 (toe/plate) and, when needed, EH ratings on the exact variant you buy.
+Match your site’s PPE requirements before choosing soft toe, steel toe, or composite toe variants.
+Verify ASTM F2413, toe protection, puncture resistance, and EH ratings on the exact boot model you buy.
 For official language, see OSHA Foot Protection Standard (29 CFR 1910.136).

 Final Verdict